Image Image Image Image Image Image Image Image Image Image

 12 April 2023 |

 Killiney Village Residents Association is delighted to announce the return of the historical photographic exhibition which was first presented back in 2015.
-The exhibition took place over the weekend of 22nd to 23rd April and was held in the Druid’s … Read More
+The exhibition took place over the weekend of … Read More

 Killiney Ancient Church – Gravestone Inscriptions